Disconnectedness and unboundedness of the solution sets of monotone vector variational inequalities: Basic multifunctions

 \begin{proposition} Assume that $\VVI(F,K)$ is monotone.
 The following assertions are valid: \begin{description} \item[\rm (a)] If $\A$ is a bounded connected component of the weak Pareto solution set, then $S^{-1}(\A)$ is open in $\Delta$. \item[\rm (b)] If $\A$ is a bounded connected component of the proper Pareto solution set, then $S^{-1}(\A)$ is open in $\ri\Delta$. \end{description} \end{proposition} \begin{proof} $\rm(a)$ Suppose that $\A$ is a bounded connected component of $\Sol^w(F,K)$.
-There exists two open sets $U,V$ of $\R^n$ such that
+There exists an open set $U$ in $\R^n$ such that $U$ is bounded and $\A \subset U$.